Previously: The Girl, Part II

 "If he indeed loves the Dowager--"

 "He loves her," the Queen nodded resolutely, more so to herself than Lady Danbury.
 "I know he loves her.
-I saw in his eyes, in both their eyes.
+I saw it in his eyes, in both their eyes.
 Why can't they just be together?"

 "This is place is a fucking tomb," Clementine sighed irritably, stopping by the kitchens to visit her cousin and steal an apple.
 "The Dowager is smoking incessantly in her chambers, the Count is sulking in his, Iakov won't stop playing the piano, and nobody wants the lights on...save for the hearths."